A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 In this section, we have discussed computation paradigms from a general perspective.
-In practice, however, the data of users may be stored in separate servers.
-The development frameworks utilized for a virtual world may also differ from another, thereby complicating the process of edge or cloud offloading.
-As such, it is of paramount importance to consider alternatives to centralized storage solutions to ensure that users can traverse from one virtual world to another.
+In practice, however, the data of users may be stored in separate edge/cloud servers.
+The development frameworks utilized for the virtual worlds may also differ from another, thereby complicating the process of edge or cloud offloading.
+As such, it is important to consider distributed storage solutions to ensure users can traverse among the physical and virtual worlds.
 We will revisit this in Section \ref{sec:blockchain}.

-\subsubsection{From distribution to decentralization}
+\subsubsection{From Distribution to Decentralization}

-The distributed computation paradigms discussed in this section involves cloud servers or centralized parameter servers.
-While technologies such as FL discussed can mitigate privacy loss, the involvement of a centralized aggregating server is at risk of a single point of failure.
-In Section \ref{sec:blockchain}, we will discuss the decentralized edge offloading and data storage techniques that mitigates this issue.
+The distributed computation paradigms discussed in this section involve cloud/edge servers or centralized parameter servers.
+While distributed computing technologies, such as FL, discussed can mitigate privacy loss, the involvement of centralized servers is at risk of a single point of failure.
+In Section \ref{sec:blockchain}, we will discuss the decentralized data storage/sharing and edge offloading techniques that can address this issue.